BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/payment-request.png"
    retina = "/assets/images/guide/sign-in-with-bitcoin/payment-request@2x.png"
-   alt-text = "Placeholder image" width = 800
-   height = 411
+   alt-text = "Browser window with a modal for confirming a payment of 100 satoshi" width = 800 height = 411
 %}

 Allowances allow for automatic approval of payments by wallets up to certain amounts.
 This reduces friction for users that frequently transact.
-With an allowance, the modal window in the visualization above would not be shown.
+With an allowance, the modal window in the visualization above would not be needed.
+Ensure your interface provides user feedback when payments are confirmed.

-An alternative to reducing friction for frequent payments is to let users deposit satoshi into their account (and later withdraw them).
-This puts the service into a custodial position, but it result in smoother payments because they only involve database updates.
+An alternative to reducing friction for frequent payments is to let users deposit satoshi into their accounts (and later withdraw them).
+This puts the service into a custodial position, for the benefit of smoother payments (since they only involve database updates and not actual lightning payments).

 ## Connecting multiple wallets